primitive/primitiveone/README.md

 The following pre-requisites should be in place for the theme to work:

 1. WordPress install of version 5.0 or later
-2. Optional but highly recommended
+2. Optional but highly recommended: register a domain
-2. If deploying to Now install WordPress to a sub directory e.g. - wp.example.com
+3. If deploying to Now install WordPress to a sub directory e.g. - wp.example.com
-2. Posts permalink set set to: Custom Structure e.g. - `/posts/%postname%/`
+4. Posts permalink set set to: Custom Structure e.g. - `/posts/%postname%/`
-3. Set homepage to a static page
+5. Set homepage to a static page

 To be added in next release(s) (WIP)
-4. ACF Plugin vs Register custom fields
+6. ACF Plugin vs Register custom fields
-5. CPT UI Plugin vs Register custom post types
+7. CPT UI Plugin vs Register custom post types
-6. ACF Category permalink to be set as: Custom base - `/products/`
+8. ACF Category permalink to be set as: Custom base - `/products/`
-7.

 Installing and beginning development
 ------------------------------------

-* Follow the Frontity setup outlined in their Docs *
+*** Follow the Frontity setup outlined in their Docs ***

 https://docs.frontity.org/getting-started/quick-start-guide